orassayag/react-bootstrap-4/README.md

 ### Prerequisites

-You'll need to install VS Code, Node, and clone the project, run npm i + npm start.
+You'll need to install VSCode, Node, and clone the project, run npm i + npm start.

 ## Built With